 From the dawn of his career in Detroit Michigan, singer and multi-instrumentalist Dalrymple MacAlpin has been viewed as both an elusive madcap and an ever-devout scholar of sound.
-Experimenting, innovating and redefining his music for over two decades, Dalrymple’s recorded output is a voluminous anthology consisting of eight studio albums and three musical theatre productions.
-Throughout his various creative disciplines, Dalrymple continually reinvents his characteristic approach to singing, song-writing and the unconventional interpretation of his signature instruments, the guitar, piano, synthesizer and harp.
+Experimenting, innovating and redefining his artistry for over two decades, MacAlpin's recorded output is a voluminous anthology consisting of eight studio albums, three musical theatre productions and a one-man storytelling epic.
+Throughout his various creative disciplines, MacAlpin continually reinvents his characteristic approach to singing, song-writing, puppetry and the unconventional interpretation of his signature instruments, the piano, synthesizer, guitar and harp.

-After recording his first album, March To The Sun in 2001, Dalrymple moved to the Northern California gold-rush town of Nevada City where he founded the psych-folk ensemble, Lasher Keen.
-Dalrymple wrote, recorded and released six Lasher Keen albums between the years 2006 and 2015 on record labels, Pesanta Ur-folk and Crystal Cave Records.
-After disbanding the group in 2016, Dalrymple forged a more orchestrated sound with the release of a double LP in 2019 entitled, Make Believe.
+After recording his first album, March To The Sun in 2001, MacAlpin moved to the Northern California gold-rush town of Nevada City where he founded the psych-folk ensemble, Lasher Keen.
+MacAlpin wrote, recorded and released six Lasher Keen albums between the years 2006 and 2015 on record labels, Pesanta Ur-folk and Crystal Cave Records.
+After disbanding the group in 2016, MacAlpin released the double LP/stage production, Make Believe in 2019.

-Inspired by Irish/Celtic and Germanic literature, Dalrymple wrote, directed and scored two musical plays; The Middle Kingdom, in 2015, based on the Irish myth, Tochmarc Etaine and Make Believe in 2019, based on the nineteenth century Sisters Wild, who lived next door to the preeminent folklorists, the Brothers Grimm.
+Inspired by Irish/Celtic and Germanic literature, MacAlpin wrote, directed and scored, The Middle Kingdom, in 2015, based on the Irish myth, Tochmarc Etaine and Make Believe in 2019, based on the nineteenth century Sisters Wild, who lived next door to the preeminent folklorists, the Brothers Grimm.

-Also, an accomplished storyteller and raconteur, Dalrymple developed a one-man theatre show in 2020, Illumination Tales: Poetic Magic From Ancient Ireland, Stories and Songs of Finn mac Cumhaill.
-This intimate bardic odyssey caters to a more personal facet of Dalrymple’s artistic spirit, culling together the myriad forms of his storytelling and song craft into a cohesive and exhaustively researched program of artistry, designed to simultaneously delight, inform and inspire.
+MacAlpin developed a one-man theatre show in 2020, Illumination Tales: Poetic Magic From Ancient Ireland, Stories and Songs of Finn mac Cumhaill.
+This intimate bardic odyssey caters to a more personal facet of MacAlpin's artistic spirit, culling together the myriad forms of his storytelling and song craft into a cohesive and exhaustively researched storytelling saga.

-Dalrymple, along with his 6 cats and an odd assortment of shape-shifting, daimonic muses has made a home for himself in The Dream Factory, a private studio located in the Sierra Foothills of Northern California.
+MacAlpin, along with his wife, son, six cats and an odd assortment of shape-shifting, daimonic muses has made a home for himself in The Dream Factory, a private studio located in the Sierra Foothills of Northern California.